 1. Tent

 You need a good tent that doesn’t leak.
 With the wind in fall, be sure to properly pitch your tent with extra stacks.
-Always carry extra stacks in case you lose one or some rock pretzels one of yours.
-I like this 4 person tent
+Always carry extra stacks in case you lose one or some rock pretzels of yours.
+I like this 4-person tent

 2. Sleeping bag and pad